Hail to the Chief.

 High school: Deep dive into a lesser-known president

-Presidents Day is a perfect time to “focus on learning about one president,” said Purdy.
-“Some became president almost by accident while others campaigned hard for the office.”
+Presidents Day is a perfect time to “focus on learning about one president,” Purdy said.
+“Some became president almost by accident, while others campaigned hard for the office.”

 Who’s who?
 Online sources and virtual tours offer insights.